okeshawarz/prospectus/draft.md

 ## Introduction

+>Landed property has nothing to do with the actual process of production.
+Its role is confined to the transferring a portion of the produced surplus value from the pockets of capital to its own.
+However, the landlord plays a role in the capitalist process of production... because he appeares as the personification of one of the most essential conditions of production. @marx1991

 ### Notes

 1. Vacancy rate began to rise in 1980s. @sclar2018 notes the contradiction between capital gains and rental income from the perspective of the property developer.

+2. Upzoning *increases* property values and potential rent.
+So how can NIMBYism exist, rationally?

 ## Literature Review